Visiting Student Application Process

 - Complete and submit the “Visiting Student Application.”

-- Your application must be signed by your advisor (from your home institution) indicating approval of all courses your wish to enroll in at New Paltz and providing signed proof of your good academic and disciplinary standing.
+- Your application must be signed by your adviser (from your home institution) indicating approval of all courses your wish to enroll in at SUNY New Paltz and providing signed proof of your good academic and disciplinary standing.

 - Submit an official transcript from your home institution.